Automattic/jetpack/docker/README.md

 You can inspect traffic between your WordPress/Jetpack container and WordPress.com using [the inspector](https://ngrok.com/docs#inspect).

-### Configuring Jetpack Rewind with Ngrok tunnel
+### Configuring Jetpack Backup & Scan with Ngrok tunnel

-You should now be able to configure [Jetpack Rewind](https://jetpack.com/support/backups/) credentials point to your Docker container:
+You should now be able to configure [Jetpack Backup & Scan](https://jetpack.com/support/backups/) credentials point to your Docker container:

 - Credential Type: `SSH/SFTP`
 - Server Address: `0.tcp.ngrok.io`